DivyaniUpadhyay/EcoGrow/README.md

 # ECOGROW
-   The project is made for agriculture purpose and it is mainly prepared for FRT project.
+   This project is made for agriculture purpose and it is mainly prepared for FRT project.

 PROJECT NAME: ECOGROW